ozand/roo-project-template/.roo/rules/04-filename_referencing_rules.md

 **Critical Rule:** Before executing any task, you are **obligated** to review and strictly follow the document **[[rules.06-tool-usage-protocol]]**.
 Violation of this protocol, especially the improper use of `execute_command`, is considered a serious error.

 #### 7.1.
-Work Algorithm (Task Lifecycle)
+Work Algorithm (Task Lifecycle) - Spec-Driven Workflow

 AI agents are required to follow this algorithm when working on new phases or tasks.
+This implements the **spec-driven workflow** with formal specifications.

 **Phase 1: Analysis and Decomposition**